If you’re a gamer, now is the time to get serious about ergonomics. Why? Because your health is at risk.

 In this day and age, there are a ton of excellent keyboards out there.
 Many of them are made just for gaming and provide lasting comfort for serious players.
 You’ll also find some attractive ergonomic models designed for typists who crank out some serious wordage.

 First and foremost, you’ll want to pick one with a durable build quality and responsive switches.
 Together, these features set the stage for a tactile click and clack that’ll keep your digits locked ‘n loaded.
 Brands like Corsair and HyperX are fantastic choices, and Cherry MX delivers, as always, the best-in-class switches.
+This translates directly to unbeatable typing ergonomics.

 You’ll also want to opt for a wrist rest for maximum comfort and safety.
 Some keyboards boast built-in wrist rests, but others require a standalone purchase.
 Either way, these little guys are essential for keeping your wrists supported and pain-free.